Carnaval de Oruro

 The Carnival of Oruro is a religious and cultural festival in Oruro, Bolivia.

 Originally an indigenous festival, the celebration later was transformed to incorporate a Christian ritual around the Virgin of Socavón.

 The carnival is one of UNESCO's Masterpieces of the Oral and Intangible Heritage of Humanity.

 Throughout the festival, more than 48 groups of folk dancers specializing in 18 different folk dances perform a pilgrimage to the Shrine of the Tunnel every Saturday of the carnival in a traditional parade.

 The traditional Llama llama or Diablada became the leading traditional dance of the festival.

 Background

 The native Itu ceremonies were banned by the Spanish in the 17th century, during their rule over Upper Peru.
 However, the Uru continued to observe the festival in the form of a Catholic ritual on Candlemas, in the first week of each February.
 Christian icons were used to conceal portrayals of Andean gods, and the Christian saints stood in for other minor Andean divinities.
 The ceremony began forty days before Easter.

 Legend also has it that in 1756, a mural of the Virgin Mary miraculously appeared in a mineshaft of the richest silver mine in Oruro.
 Ever since the Carnival has been observed in honor of the Virgen de la Candelaria (Virgin of the Candlemas) or Virgen del Socavon (Virgin of the Mineshaft).
-The most important elements of the Carnival now occur in and around the Sanctuaria del Socavon (Church of the Mineshaft).
+The most important elements of the Carnival now occur in and around the Santuario del Socavon (Church of the Mineshaft).